USA Gymnastics sex abuse scandal: Origins

-In 1990, USAG compiled a list of permanently banned coaches, including coaches banned for sexual abuse.
-In 1992, Robert Dean Head, a USAG coach in Kentucky, pled guilty to raping a 12-year-old.
-In 2007, USAG made background checks mandatory for all coaches.
-Don Peters, the national coach for the 1984 Olympic team, was banned from USAG in 2011, after two former gymnasts accused him of sexual abuse.
-In 2016, Olympic team doctor Larry Nassar was arrested on charges of sex abuse and possession of child pornography.
-Multiple victims of sexual abuse have filed lawsuits against USAG and other parties.
+Since 1990, USA Gymnastics has kept a list of people permanently banned from coaching for sexual abuse and other reasons.
+The list includes Robert Dean Head, a USAG coach in Kentucky who in 1992 pled guilty to raping a 12-year-old, and Don Peters, the national coach for the 1984 Olympic team, who was banned in 2011 after two former gymnasts accused him of sexual abuse.
+In 2007, USAG began requiring background checks for coaches.